Laser Science and Technology Centre: Application

-Areas of Work
+Areas of work

-LASTEC's primary focus is the research and development of various laser materials, components and laser systems, including High Power Lasers (HPL) for defence-applications.
-The main charter of the lab revolves around progressing in areas of Photonics, Electro-Optic Counter Measures (EOCM), low and High Power Lasers (HPL).
-LASTEC also develops and delivers directed energy weapon systems for the Indian Armed Forces, based on High-power laser technology.

-As a defence technology spin off, LASTEC has also been engaged in the development of lasers for medical and other civilian applications.
+LASTEC's primary focus was the research and development of various laser materials, components and laser systems, including High Power Lasers (HPL) for defence-applications.
+The main charter of the lab revolved around progressing in areas of photonics, electro-optic counter measures (EOCM), low and high-power lasers (HPL).
+LASTEC also developed and delivered directed-energy weapon systems for the Indian Armed Forces, based on high-power laser technology.
+As a defence technology spin off, LASTEC had also been engaged in the development of lasers for medical and other civilian applications.